drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 also favors some speech sound contrasts over others.
-For example, EEG relatively faithfully reflects the total energy of acoustic stimuli, making it ideal for tracking things like the amplitude envelope of an utterance [@PowerEtAl2012], but this also favors phoneme-level contrasts based on differences in rise time (e.g., fricative-affricate distinctions like \ipa{/ʃ/}
+For example, EEG relatively faithfully reflects the total energy of acoustic stimuli, making it ideal for tracking things like the amplitude envelope of an utterance [@PowerEtAl2012], but this also ought to favor phoneme-level contrasts based on differences in rise time (e.g., fricative-affricate distinctions like \ipa{/ʃ/}
 versus \ipa{/tʃ/}) compared to purely spectral contrasts such as \ipa{/f/}
 versus \ipa{/θ/}.